felleg/felleg.gitlab.io-backup/content/reads/read-84-overcoming-learning-anxiety.md

 # Review

 This isn't a real book (yet!), but I wrote it and I am strongly attached to this text, enough to want to publish it as a real book.
-This is probably as close as I can get.
-Fake it 'till you make it!
+It tells the story of how I overcame my own learning anxiety, the impact it had on my life, and how I believe you can overcome yours if you suffer from the same condition.

 Click on the link below to access the full text:

 # [Overcoming Learning Anxiety, by Félix Léger](/overcoming-learning-anxiety)